interagent/http-api-design/README.md

 #### Provide full resources where available

-Provide the full resource representation (i.e. the object with all attributes) whenever possible in the response.
-Always provide the full resource on 200 and 201 responses, including `PUT`/`PATCH` and `DELETE` requests, e.g.:
+The Gild API provides a full resource representation (i.e. the object with all attributes) whenever possible in the response.
+The API always provides the full resource on 200 and 201 responses, including `PUT`/`PATCH` and `DELETE` requests, e.g.: